eyecuelab/eyecue-codemap/README.md

 In your Markdown, you can generate lists of all of the code blocks for a specified `eyecue-codemap-group`.

-See [example-groups.md](./example-groups.md) for an working example.
+See [example-groups.md](./example-groups.md) for a working example.
 The template syntax is Go's [text/template](https://pkg.go.dev/text/template).

 # Installation